nikobix/MMM-Nixie-Clock/README.md

 ![alt text](/img/MMM-Nixie-Clock.jpg)

-This module will float over other moudules, so you may need to adjust the position in the congif file.
+This module will float over other moudules, so you may need to adjust the position in the config file.

 ## Using the module - moment.js